Man charged with arson after authorities say he sparked New Jersey Pine Barrens fire

 Though large tracts of the Pine Barrens are uninhabited, New Jersey is the nation's most densely populated state and officials have warned the fire could threaten developments nearby.
 The fire had grown to more than 23 square miles (60 square kilometers) on Thursday, approaching what officials believe to have been the largest wildfire in the state in the last two decades.

-Authorities had said there were no injuries or deaths in the fire, but a commercial building and some vehicles had been destroyed.
+Authorities had said there were no injuries or deaths in the fire, but a commercial building and some vehicles were destroyed.
 About 5,000 people had been evacuated but were permitted to return home on Wednesday, officials said.

 “This is still a very active fire,” LaTourette said Wednesday.
 “As we continue to get this under full control the expectation is that the number of acres will grow and will grow in a place that is unpopulated.”